skorch-dev/skorch/docs/user/customization.rst

 3. Their names should end on an underscore.
 This is true for all attributes that are created during ``initialize`` and distinguishes them from arguments passed to ``__init__``.
 So a name for a custom module could be ``mymodule_``.
-4. Inside the initialization method, use :meth:`.get_params_for` (or, if dealing with an optimizer, :meth:`.get_params_for_optimizer`) to retrieve the arguments for the constructor of the instance.
+4. Inside the initialization method, use :meth:`skorch.net.NeuralNet.get_params_for` (or, if dealing with an optimizer, :meth:`skorch.net.NeuralNet.get_params_for_optimizer`) to retrieve the arguments for the constructor of the instance.

 Here is an example of how this could look like in practice: